Atletico Madrid star Joao Felix has been named the 2019 Golden Boy after a sensational year at Benfica and the Wanda Metropolitano.

 — Squawka Football (@Squawka) October 11, 2019

-Key stat: For Chelsea in the Premier League this season, Mount has created the most chances (23), the second-most big chances (five) and taken on the second-most shots (21).
+Key stat: For Chelsea in the Premier League this season, Mount has created more chances (23) than any other player.

 6. Nicolo Zaniolo (Roma)